huiwang/hexo-recommended-posts/README-en.md

 [中文](README.md) | [English](README-en.md)

 # Hexo Recommended Posts Plugin
-Recommended posts to promote your blog with both internal and external links.
-The plugin downloads recommended posts from a [recommendation server(also open sourced)](https://github.com/huiwang/encore).
+This plugin helps to promote your blog with recommended posts.
+It downloads recommended posts from a [recommendation server(also open sourced)](https://github.com/huiwang/encore).
+A recommended post list includes not only your own posts but also those from other bloggers using this service.

 Before getting stated, you can [live preview](http://hui-wang.info/2017/12/02/%E5%AD%A6%E4%B9%A0%E5%A6%82%E4%BD%95%E5%AD%A6%E4%B9%A0/) results of this plugin.